Carpet Stretching Auckland

 - Run the carpet cutter along the baseboards and cut the carpet side, leaving the backing intact.
 Use the utility knife to trim around corners and built-ins, then cut the backing and leave about 20mm carpet overhang to tuck under the baseboards.

-For over 3 decades Steam ‘n’ Dry Carpet Stetching Auckland is based in South Auckland, North Shore, East, West Auckland.
-Phone the professionals Steam ‘n’ Dry carpet repair & laying service.
-Since 1988 on 0800 783-266.
+For over three decades Steam ‘n’ Dry Carpet Stretching Auckland is capable of carpet repair & laying service.
+Based in South Auckland, North Shore, East, West Auckland., the professionals Steam ‘n’ Dry can be contacted using this number: 0800 783-266.